kleph/dcos-docs/1.11/storage/persistent-volume.md

 }
 ```

-_Note_: A running task will show `stagedAt`, `startedAt` and `version` in addition to the information provided above.
+**Note:** A running task will show `stagedAt`, `startedAt`, and `version` in addition to the information provided above.

 You can then

 1. Remove the data on disk by `ssh'ing` into the agent and running the `rm -rf <volume-path>/*` command.
 1. Delete the task with `wipe=true`, which will expunge the task information from the Marathon internal repository and eventually destroy the volume and unreserve the resources previously associated with the task:

 ```
 http DELETE http://dcos/service/marathon/v2/apps/postgres/tasks/postgres.53ab8733-fd96-11e5-8e70-76a1c19f8c3d?wipe=true
 ```

-## View the Status of Your Application with Persistent Local Volumes
+## View the status of your application with persistent local volumes

-After you have created your application, click the _Volumes_ tab of the application detail view to get detailed information about your app instances and associated volumes.
+After you have created your application, click the **Volumes** tab of the application detail view to get detailed information about your app instances and associated volumes.

 The Status column tells you if your app instance is attached to the volume or not.
 The app instance will read as "detached" if you have scaled down your application.
 Currently the only Operation Type available is read/write (RW).